Carmack is obviously a very smart dude, so why is he so confident about self-driving cars?

 Anonymous

 Yeah ok dude.
-Keep getting tricked into worrying about race and garden gnomes instead of the real problems, you’re really showing them
+Keep getting tricked into worrying about race and israelites instead of the real problems, you’re really showing them

 Anonymous